The Prophecy of Elam

 Declares the LORD.”

 This prophecy was given soon after the exile of Jews to Babylon in 597 B.C., when Nebuchadnezzar took Jehoiachin, the royal family, and many warriors into captivity.
 Thereafter, the Babylonian king assigned Zedekiah, Jehoiachin’s uncle, on the throne.
-A prophecy regarding Elam was especially important to the Jews at a time when many were captive in Babylon and thus in closer association with the Elamites than before.
+This prophecy was especially important to the Jews at a time when many were captive in Babylon and thus in closer association with the Elamites than before.

 The Bible assures us that the throne of the Lord Jesus will rule over all the nations including Elam.
 “Then the seventh angel sounded: And there were loud voices in heaven, saying, “The kingdoms of this world have become the kingdoms of our Lord and of His Christ, and He shall reign forever and ever!”
 (Revelation 11:15).